juhotter/KnowledgeGraphsProject/README.md

 For this dimension, we decided to use the following two metrics:<br>

 **Population completeness:** <br>
-This refers to the degree to which KG covers a basic population.
-Therefore his metric requires a gold standard, which will represent a specific domain.
+This refers to the degree to which KG covers a basic population. <br>
+Therefore his metric requires a gold standard, which will represent a specific domain. <br>
 The gold standard would be the average number of meals that a restaurant generally has, which is around 42 according to Google. <br>
 Source: https://supertuffmenus.com/blogs/blog/what-is-the-average-size-of-a-restaurant-menu <br>
 We then compare this golden standard with the average number of meals from our food establishment businesses in the knowledge graph.
 This would be the metric to determine our completeness for meals for a food establishment. <br>